OutSystems/docs-product/src/develop/seo/improved-crawl-reactive.md

     ```

-    To achieve the XML formatted list that includes all URL endpoints, there must be a hostname that is the same for all URLs.
+    To achieve the XML formatted list that includes all URL endpoints, there must be a hostname that's the same for all URLs.
 Consider having a local variable to easily reuse this hostname across every screen.

 1. Add URLs for screens without input parameters (static screens).